llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/modernize/min-max-use-initializer-list.rst

    int a = std::max(std::max(i, j), k);

-The `modernize-min-max-use-initializer-list` check will transform the above code to:
+The check will transform the above code to:

 .. code-block:: cpp